thoom/phandlebars/README.md

 There are these options currently:

-  1. __compiled__: This is the full file path of where you want the compiled Javascript file to reside.
-The location should be writable by your web user.
-  2. __debug__: If debug is true, then the compiled file will be overwritten with each request.
+  1. __debug__: If debug is true, then the compiled file will be overwritten with each request.
 If false, it will only build the compiled file if it doesn't exist.
-  3. __library__: By default, the compiled JS file will use the Handlebars runtime library.
+  1. __library__: By default, the compiled JS file will use the Handlebars runtime library.
 If you need to use the full library instead
-                  (for instance, if you dynamically compile on the client side), then pass in *HandlebarsServiceProvider::LIBRARY_FULL*.
+                  (for instance, if you dynamically compile on the client side), then pass in `HandlebarsServiceProvider::LIBRARY_FULL`.
-  4. __minify__: If true, the script will attempt to minify the file using _uglifyjs_.
+  1. __minify__: If true, the script will attempt to minify the file using the `runtime.minify` command.
+  1. __path.compiled__: This is the full file path of where you want the compiled Javascript file to reside.
+The location should be writable by your web user.
-  5. __path__: The directory where all of the Handlebars templates are stored.
+  1. __path.templates__: The directory where all of the Handlebars templates are stored.
 Note that all of your templates should end with _.handlebars_.
+  1. __runtime.minify__: If not set, the script will attempt to minify the file using `uglifyjs` command.
+  1. __runtime.node__: If not set, the script will attempt to run node from using `nodejs` command.

 As an example:

     $app->register(new Thoom\Provider\HandlebarsServiceProvider(), array(
         'handlebars.options' => array(
-            'compiled' => $app['cache_dir'] . '/js/handlebars-compiled.js',
             'debug' => $app['debug'],
             'minify' => true,
+            'path.compiled' => $app['cache_dir'] . '/js/handlebars-compiled.js',
-            'path' => __DIR__ . '/templates',
+            'path.templates' => __DIR__ . '/templates',
         )
     ));